department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care.md

 <span id="health-about-other-insurance">

-#### How will VA health care work if I have Medicare, Medicaid, or private insurance too?
+#### How will VA health care work if I also have Medicare, Medicaid, or private insurance?

 If you have other forms of health care coverage (like a private insurance plan, Medicare, Medicaid, or TRICARE), you can use VA health care benefits along with these plans.
 [Learn more about how VA works with other health insurance](/healthcare/about-va-health-care/va-health-care-and-other-insurance/).